schwilklab/understory-ma/ms/understory-ma-ms.md

 where $X^E$ is the mean value of the response variable in the "experimental treatment" (Burn or Thin depending on contrast), $X^C$ is the mean value of the response variables in the "experimental control" (Control or Burn depending on the contrast), $S^{EC}$ is the pooled standard deviation of both groups, and $J$ is a term that corrects for bias due to small sample size [@Gurevitch+Hedges-2001].
 The effect size, d, can be interpreted as the difference between the cover or species richness of plants in treatments relative to controls, measured in units of standard deviations.

 We conducted all analyses in R [@R_Development_Core_Team-2013] using the metafor package [@Viechtbauer-2010].
 We assumed effect sizes varied randomly among comparisons and therefore  we used random-effects models [@Gurevitch+Hedges-2001].
 We fit models using restricted maximum-likelihood.
+To test whether mean effect sizes for a comparison differed significantly from zero, we assumed a normal distribution of effect sizes and their confidence intervals [z statistics, @Viechtbauer-2010].

 All hypotheses were a priori, thus no adjustments for multiple comparisons were made [DWS: NO, this does not make sense.
 We need to adjust and/or reduce comparisons.
 Our comparisons are highly correlated with one another!].
 Because we were making one-tail comparisons, we used $\alpha = 0.1$.
 [DWS; then make sure your hypotheses are one-tailed and make sure CIs are alpha=0.1.
 Right now both are 2-tailed, see https://github.com/schwilklab/understory-ma/issues/12]

 For each article, we extracted treatment mean values, standard errors or standard deviations, and sample sizes from the results text, tables or figures as required.
 A handful of compromises and assumptions were necessary to reconcile each reference into a single, comparable format.
 When papers reported mean species richness or percent cover values and standard errors for multiple years per treatment, the mean of these means and standard errors was taken to generate a single representative value.
-This methodology was used when extracting data from @Metlen+Fiedler-2006, @Phillips+Waldrop-2008, @Laughlin+Fulé-2008, @Mason+Baker+etal-2009, and @Waldrop+Yaussy+etal-2008.
+This methodology was used when extracting data from @Metlen+Fiedler-2006, @Phillips+Waldrop-2008, @Laughlin+Fule-2008, @Mason+Baker+etal-2009, and @Waldrop+Yaussy+etal-2008.
 All other sources reported data for a single year.

 [DWS: Josh, Your references table in the repo does not have the full references.
 Please solve this and make sure the schwilk.bib file has all references we used.only Zald etal 2008 ref I could find was for overstory only ??.
 Could not find correct Fule ref, but he has others which should have data.
 See https://github.com/schwilklab/understory-ma/issues/11].

 Because native species represented over 99% of species richness and percent cover for papers in which both parameters were reported, 'total' and 'native' species were used interchangeably for papers in which only one or the other was reported [@Metlen+Fiedler-2006; @Nelson+Halpern+etal-2008; @Kerns+Thies+etal-2006].
 'Native' was used for 'total' in @Dodson+Metlen+etal-2007, @Collins+Moghaddas+etal-2007, and Huffman+Stoddard-2013.
 'Total' was used for 'native' in @Youngblood+Metlen+etal-2006, @Wolk+Rocca-2009, @Phillips+Waldrop-2008, @Fule+Covington+etal-2002, @Laughlin+Bakker+etal-2008, @Mason+Baker+etal-2009, @Zenner+Kabrick+etal-2006, @Waldrop+Yaussy+etal-2008, @Stoddard+McGlone+etal-2011, @Shive+Kenzi+etal-2013, and @Scudieri+Sieg+etal-2010.

 [DWS: Josh, check references.
-You had (Fule et al 2007) but table said 2002, see other notes, above]
+You had (Fule et al 2007) but table said 2002, see other notes, above, ALso, can we simplify and simply report total species richness and non-native and ignore native?]

 Papers with a wide degree of sampling methodologies and time-lines were included.
 Length of time from treatment to sampling ranged from 1 to 13 years (mean = 4 years) [DWS: median=?].
 Only two papers reported data that was collected more than 9 years after treatment.
 Varying levels of prescribed burn severity were inherent due to differences in species composition, terrain, weather, and season.
 For studies which reported data for multiple levels of burning severity, the moderate level of burning was selected for inclusion in this analysis.
 Varying forms of thinning and mastication were used in thinning treatments.
 These included, chainsaw, dragging a chain between tractors, hand-thinning, thin-and-pile, thin-and-burn, thin-and-scatter, thin-only, thin-and-chip, partial-cut, and clear-cut.
 For each paper, data were selected that were close to a thin-only treatment as possible.

+[DWS: something on other per-study variables recorded, use of those?
+Did we simply not have the replication?]

 Results
 =======

 [DWS: No need for predictions here, those are not results]

+[DWS: perhaps an overview, however?]

 Species Richness
 ----------------